 A posting editor page should have appeared.
 Go on and type whatever.
 You can mess around with HTML, and throw in multiple pictures or videos and spice it up to your tastes.
 Once you're done, and want to post it, head on to the bottom of the editor.

 So it seems a lot of people get thrown off by only having one option in the "Publish On:" section.
-If you're not an author, then there's nowhere else where you can post.
-However, see the "Tags" option above it?
-Type in "tayclassic" on there.
+If you're not an author, then there's nowhere else where you can post than your own personal Kinja blog.
+However, you can still post to TAYClassic by typing "tayclassic" in where it says "add tags".
+If you CAN post on the main page, you can select "Talk Amongst Yourselves".

 III- Posting On Talk Amongst Yourselves: